ege2734/movielens-retrieve-and-rank/README.md

 - See areas for improvement under [Retrieval](#retrieval), [Ranking](#ranking) and [Validation](#validation).
 - Overkill, but use [Silvertorch](https://engineering.fb.com/2026/05/26/ml-applications/silvertorch-index-as-model-new-retrieval-paradigm-recommendation-systems/) and benchmark speed.
-- Use [Generative Recommenders](https://engineering.fb.com/2025/11/10/ml-applications/metas-generative-ads-model-gem-the-central-brain-accelerating-ads-recommendation-ai-innovation/), which would combine the retrieval+ranking stage.
-Would work nicely here given its a static dataset and doesn't carry much of the cold start concerns.
+- Use [Generative Recommenders](https://arxiv.org/pdf/2402.17152), which would combine the retrieval+ranking stage.
+Would work nicely here given it's a static dataset and doesn't carry much of the cold start concerns.
 - Analyze "time to good recommendation", i.e. how many ratings before we get to a "decent" precision/recall for a user, a key problem in production recommender systems.

 ## Repository layout